Can a Non-U.S. Citizen File a Personal Injury Lawsuit in Ohio? | KNR

 • Internal organ injuries

-Options for Undocumented Immigrants after an Injury in Ohio
+Legal Options for Undocumented Immigrants in Ohio After an Injury

 Undocumented immigrants often work jobs that put them at a high risk of injuries.
 Industries like construction, manufacturing, and agriculture can have severe or life-threatening injuries.
+Even if you do not have legal work authorization, you still have rights if you are injured on the job.
 An attorney can help someone who suffered work-related injuries with their claim.

 What to Do After an Accident as a Non-US Citizen

 Dealing with an injury accident can be stressful for victims.
 Not only are you worried about your work and how to get better, but you may be concerned about your citizenship status.
-Rest assured that working with a lawyer can help you protect your chances at recovering damages, and also protect your residency status.
+Rest assured that your ability to recover compensation is not dependent on your immigration status.
+Working with a lawyer can help you protect your chances at recovering damages and also protect your residency status.

-• Seek medical attention: your first concern should be your health.
-Getting proper care can help you recover quickly, and you can secure evidence for an insurance claim.
+• Seek medical attention – Your first concern should be your health.
+Getting proper care can help you recover quickly, and you can secure medical records as evidence for an insurance claim.

-• Collect evidence: you should take pictures of your injuries and the area where they happened.
-If you were hurt in a car crash, pictures of the scene can be useful.
+• Collect evidence – Take pictures of your injuries and the area where they happened.
+If you were hurt in a car crash, photos of the scene can be useful.
 Find witnesses if you can and collect their contact information.

-Key Points to Remember About Citizenship and Personal Injury Claims
+Key Points to Remember About Citizenship & Ohio Injury Claims

 You might feel like a personal injury claim will threaten your residency in Ohio but remember: your immigration status should not affect your right to a personal injury claim.
 You won’t be deported if you file a personal injury claim.